kayelserafim/bft-smart-tpcc/README.md

 ### Compiling ###

-Type `./gradlew installDist` in the main directory.
+Type `./gradlew clean installDist` in the main directory.
 The required jar files and default configuration files will be available in the `build/install/bft-smart-tpcc` directory.

 ### How do I get set up? ###